JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 * Chaos Engine
   - I read something that said that Navvie and Priest were the best duo
-  - Had to do some controller configurations and while it wasn‚Äôt hard it wasn‚Äôt particularly user friendly
+  - Had to do some controller configurations and while it wasn’t hard it wasn’t particularly user friendly
   - I beat level one without dying!
 I never did that before!
   - Beat level 2 but died like 3 times
   - Very hard, its silly that continues dont restore your life.  you can't see enough of the screen to get anywhere without knowing whats coming in advance.
 I still love it and wish I had bought it when I was a kid above and beyond most other Amiga games I should have bought this because I knew I would love it.
 I think I felt some guilt that I hadn't caught up with all of the Amiga classics (at that point) I really didnt know what other games were out there.
 * VROOM Galleon VR 4-18-2020
   - Expecting a game?
-You‚Äôll be disappointed
+You’ll be disappointed
-  - Expecting a pretty cool VR experience you‚Äôll have fun.
+  - Expecting a pretty cool VR experience you’ll have fun.
   - I played For 45 min or so and would like to play again sometime
   - The sharks were cool
   - The water was cool